Soft Money Vs Hard Money: All You Need to Know

 Direct or Indirect Payments

 In Financial Services Industry, all the payments of brokerage and commission to the financial services provider can be either in the form of hard money payments or soft money payments.
 All kinds of payments in a direct manner by the clients to the service provider are hard money payments.
-While all the payments made by the clients to the financial service provider in an indirect manner are soft money payments.
+At the same time, all the payments made by the clients to the financial service provider in an indirect manner are soft money payments.

-When it comes to riskiness, hard money loans are riskier in comparison to soft money loans.
-Issuance of Hard money loans is purely done on the basis of the valuation of property to be purchased.
+When it comes to riskiness, hard money loans are riskier than soft money loans.
+Issuance of Hard money loans is purely done on the basis of the valuation of the property to be purchased.
 Mostly under the hard money loans, the credit score of the borrower is secondary.
 In the case of issuing soft money loans, the credit scores of the borrower are the primary criteria for sanctioning the loan.

 Party Building or not